thegworld/gtx-browser/docs/process_model_and_site_isolation.md

 _Used on: Chrome for Android (2+ GB RAM)._

-On platforms like Android with more significant resource constraints, Chromium only uses dedicated (locked) processes for some sites, putting the rest in unlocked processes that can be used for any web site.
+On platforms like Android with more significant resource constraints, GTx Browser only uses dedicated (locked) processes for some sites, putting the rest in unlocked processes that can be used for any web site.
 (Note that there is a threshold of about 2 GB of device RAM required to support any level of Site